OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/dr_config_and_deployment.md

 If we check the status and logs of the `ceph-rbd-mirror@rbd-mirror.<hostname>.service_` service, we should see that it comes up and does not log any authentication errors.

-To check the status, run:
+To check service status, run:

 ```bash
 systemctl status ceph-rbd-mirror@rbd-mirror.ubuntu2204-kvm-ceph-squid-6-10-cqyoo-0.service